 Takeaway: when we talk about our life and have a strong association with music during certain periods that we recall, those memories are autobiographical memories.
-Take note of these and create a playlist.
+Take note of these and, using a music editor or audio joiner, create your own music or make a playlist.

 Singing and music training can help you learn language skills and shift auditory development in adolescents.
 A study conducted by Adam Tierney and colleagues showed that students who went through music training “exhibited earlier emergence of the adult cortical response,” which means learning music can accelerate neurodevelopment.

 Amy Spray, PhD at the University of Liverpool wrote: